lab9k/SoupCoin/README.md

   $ embark run
   ```
   Et voila!
 If everything went OK you should see Geth v1.6.1 (replace with your version) in the embark console.
 You can now start hacking away : - ).

+## Some more information

+### The serverside scripts

+#### serversidescripts/soupcoindaemon

+##### Paymentlistener.php

+CRONjob that runs every 1 minute and checks a .sqlite db file for unprocessed soup orders.
+Then calls soupcoinmintscript.js

+##### soupcoinmintscript.js

+composes and signs a transaction which will mint some SoupCoin for someone.
+Takes Two cmdline arguments: address and amount.
+Needs a config file to work, which we won't be putting on github because well... passwords and stuff.

+##### burnsoup.sh

+CRONjob that runs every weekday at 23:45.
+Calls soupcoinburnscript.js which is similar to soupcoinmintscript.js

+##### SendMail.sh

+Gets called in soupcoinmintscript.js.
+Sends a mail to the soup-delivery-thingamajig using mailgun.
+API key left out because evil Russian hackers.

+#### serversidescripts/php

+##### SoupCoin.php

+IPN endpoint listener, which processes payments in the site thru paypal, writes to an sqlite DB file. left out for privacy reasons.